 By creating a two story tree house and den with wrap round ramp, the accessible route to classroom became part of the playable space, and we doubled the play area with the two levels.
 New planters for each class removed the need for barriers at entrance and changes of level.
 The sand pit was enlarged by rearranging the existing entrance configuration.

 Contractor: Archers Landscape Ltd.

 Mayflower Primary School - early years playground, London Borough of Tower Hamlets

 A wide tramac expense edge by grass was transformed by integrating the play areas, creating changes of levels, a mud kitchen, reconfiguring and re siting existing timber house and bringing water play in to the mix.

-Akiva Primary School: creative play opportunities and space for outside learning.
+Akiva Primary School, London N3: creative play opportunities and space for outside learning.
 Existing play boat and train were given a setting with the jetty, plimsoll line, scales and loose play bark pit.
 The train pulled up at a station, the tunnel a shaded seating spot.

 Wild life casts: armed with magnifying glasses and bug boxes we went with a year 5 class on a bug hunt, sketching in charcoal along the way.

 Back in class we used our sketches to create layered collages which were then turned into metal plaques to create a trail around the new playground on the local housing estate.

 Gates at Acacia Play park: we set up the project to link with the local secondary school's art department.
 Students worked on their ideas for the entrance gates and we selected a wide range of ideas and styles.
 The artist/blacksmith Chris Campbell completed the design, built and installed the gates.